davgrig/PayConiq/README.md

 QA engineer assignment

 # What's tested
-In assigment I focused on CRUD operations as was requested.
+In assignment I focused on CRUD operations as was requested.
 In general when testing API I have encountered two slightly different contexts.
 - When API is created particluarly for one feature and is utilized by UI team which is creating the UI interface for it.
 In this case it's important not to divide API and UI when creating a test strategy, still means that automated API tests should be added, but how to construct test oracles shoukd depend on the feature as a whole (it is also very important for avoiding miscommunication between different teams on later stages).
 - When designing an open API which is going to be used by different teams/companies/entities to develop their own applications.
 In this case is very important to have very comprehensive and detailed documentation of the API endpoints.
 Test strategy should aim to cover it or at least most of it.If in the previous scenario engineers might find out during the development some misunderstanding and change API on the fly so to say here it can be used by many different entities.